mattshoe/multivers/README.md

 This method defines a particular artifact whose versions you wish to vary.
 The lambda provided gives you access to customization functions outlined below.

-#### `version(value: String)`

-This method is always a child of the `dependency` lambda.
-It defines one specific version for the dependency to run against.
-You can have any number of `version` invocations nested within a `dependency` block.
-It also provides a lambda which allows you to specify gradle tasks for that specific version.

 #### `range(start: String, end: String)`

 This method is very similar to the `version` method, except that it specifies a range of versions rather than a single